uloco/theme-bluloco-light/README.md

 ### Description

-A fancy but yet sophisticated light designer color scheme for the Atom Editor.
+A fancy but yet sophisticated light designer color scheme for Visual Studio Code.

 Originally forked from the beatiful One Light Theme, enhanced with the meaningful intuitive bluloco color palette.